vallejos/generator-s9s-ngcomponent/README.md

 # A basic component builder for Angular JS 1.x
 This yeoman generator will build different Angular components, creating a skeleton for the different files, and adding some basic JSDoc documentation blocks.
+Since version 0.0.6 from July 2018, I have added support for ES6 and the default since this version is ES6.
+ES5 can still be chosen using the `lang` parameter.

 # Requirements
 This is a Yeoman generator.
 You need to install Yeoman, NodeJS and npm to install the generator and its dependencies.
 Make sure you have all installed globally.